ShauryaJain03/complete_bot/README.md

 re run both slam toolbox and rviz2 and set fixed frame to map and subscribe to /map topic and also change durability policy under topic to transient local

-this brings up our loaded map and we can proceed to localization
+this brings up our loaded map and we can proceed to localization, run - ros2 launch slam_toolbox localization_launch.py slam_params_file:=./src/complete_bot/config/mapper_params_online_async.yaml use_sim_time:=true

 twist mux and autonomous navigation using nav2 -
 launch gazebo and rviz2 normally